-PPS1 Delivering Sustainable Development

-PPS3 Housing

-PPG13 Transport

-PPG15 Planning and the Historic Environment

-PPS22 Renewable Energy; and
+PPS1 Delivering Sustainable Development PPS3 Housing PPG13 Transport PPG15 Planning and the Historic Environment PPS22 Renewable Energy; and residential accommodation without detriment to neighbouring amenity.

-ii. for the following reasons:

 The development would make effective and efficient use of land within a built up area and is of a design and scale appropriate to the prominent position of the site within, and adjoining, a conservation area and grade II listed coach house building, and will make a positive contribution to the site and surrounding area.